SwiftKickMobile/SwiftMessages/ViewControllers.md

 # View Controllers

 `SwiftMessagesSegue` is a configurable subclass of `UIStoryboardSegue` that utilizes SwiftMessages to present and dismiss modal view controllers.
-It performs these transitions by becoming your view controller's `transitioningDelegate` and calling SwiftMessage's `show()` and `hide()` under the hood.
+It performs these transitions by becoming your view controller's `transitioningDelegate`, calling SwiftMessage's `show()` and `hide()` under the hood.

 ## Installation

-The SwiftMessages framework includes the `SwiftMessagesSegue` base class, which provides all of the functionality needed for view controller presentation.
-But it requires configuration.
-The SwiftMessagesSegueExtras framework contains a number of pre-configured layouts in the form of `SwiftMessagesSegue` sub-classes.
-These classes roughly mirror the layout options in `MessageView.Layout`:
+The `SwiftMessagesSegue` base class is included in the basic SwiftMessages installation and provides all of the functionality needed for view controller presentation.
+But this base class generally requires configuration to achieve specific layouts and optional behaviors.
+To help with this, the SwiftMessagesSegueExtras framework contains a number of pre-configured layouts in the form of `SwiftMessagesSegue` sub-classes.
+These classes roughly mirror the layout options found in `MessageView.Layout`:

 <table>
   <tr><td><code>TopMessageSegue</code></td></tr>